ypmits/ARrrrLib/src/README.md

 # ARrrrLib
 ### Introduction
-ARrrrLib is a utility library for Spark AR developers.
+ARrrrLib is a utility library for Spark AR Studio developers.
-This library provides a lot of everyday functionality that Spark AR lacks
+This library provides a lot of everyday functionality that Spark AR Studio lacks

 Feature | Description
 --- | ---